Brand marketing with neuroscience

 thinking slow

-By registering people’s implicit associations (System 1 thinking) to visual or auditory stimuli and mapping out the data in a semantic association
+By registering respondents’ implicit associations (System 1 thinking) to visual or auditory stimuli and mapping out the data in a semantic association network (the collective subconscious), Mindspeller helps marketers understand how people perceive brands and how their actions shape perception.

 Competitive